patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 - Tools that support transformation at aggregation level is emerging, since ELT pattern is still counted as modern at the moment for batch data engineering pipeline.
 Some of famous tools you might have heard could be *dbt*, and *SQLMesh* which enable ability to perform complex incremental data loading logic, SCD handling, data lineage, data dict, and built-in data quality controlling at high level.
 However, you could still implement data aggregation with native airflow operator introduced by official provider by executing sql directly to data warehouse through Airflow.

 #### How to Optimize Data Models
-- What should be considered in gold layer (or curated) is technical aspects such as, SCD (Slow Changing Dimension), snapshot and incremental transformation (which usually involved with how ingestion pipelines work and silver layer partitioning), data transferring behavior or load type (transaction, full dump master or delta), and business logic (if semantic layer not exists or it required pre-calculation in gold layer)
+- What should be considered in gold layer (or curated) is technical aspects such as, SCD (Slow Changing Dimension), snapshot and incremental transformation (which usually involved with how ingestion pipelines work and silver layer partitioning), data transferring behavior or ingestion method (full dump, append, delta, or replace), and business logic (if semantic layer not exists or it required pre-calculation in gold layer)
 - **Pre-calculated table was proved to be more optimized when data is queried to dashboard.
 Moreover, data aggregation with only necessary partitioning considered also important in cost optimization when it come to larger scale in production database.**
 - Using view not only prevent downstream users from modifying table in ideal, but also manipulate the users to query from only specific period of data or partition resulting in lesser data scanning per read or per dashboard refresh.
     - Using view can futher lead to *data governance* issues such as user permission to read from both table and view if not considering dashboard permission.